lzj603/Steam-2018-SummerGame/README.md

 # Usage

-Use account.py to generate config files.（Each time add an account config to configs folder
+Use account.py to generate config files.（Each time can add  all accounts config to configs folder
+											instead only one within head fork)

 And use saliens.py to farm exp.